VIC.GOV.AU | Policy and Advisory Library

 To facilitate the department’s ability to demonstrate compliance with the Asset Management Accountability Framework, and support schools to fulfil their responsibilities on critical maintenance activities, legal requirements and compliance, the department has developed specific policies that outline school compliance obligations related to school infrastructure.

-For the detailed overview of key asset management responsibilities, please refer to the Guidance tab.
+For a detailed overview of key asset management responsibilities, please refer to the Guidance tab.

-Schools should manage and keep records on mandatory obligations in the system.
+Schools should manage and keep records on mandatory obligations in AIMS.

 Definitions